-Walmart is buying Flipkart, SoftBank CEO says
+Walmart is buying India's Flipkart

 Amazon CEO Jeff Bezos has committed to investing at least $5 billion in his company's India business, saying in 2016 that he saw "huge potential" in the country.
 Amazon has introduced its Prime video and music services in India in its effort to challenge Flipkart, as well as its annual Prime Day blockbuster sale.

-If a deal is confirmed, Flipkart would have an even bigger war chest to fend off Amazon in an e-commerce market that Morgan Stanley estimates will be worth $200 billion by 2026.
+Flipkart now has an even bigger war chest to fend off Amazon in an e-commerce market that Morgan Stanley estimates will be worth $200 billion by 2026.
 The Indian firm could also speed up its expansion into groceries, an area that has already pitted Amazon against Walmart in the United States.

 Amazon may have been trying to spoil Walmart's plans until the very last minute.
 Indian media reported in early May that it made a counteroffer to buy Flipkart.